selimslab/selimslab.github.io/HOME/_essais/habits.md

 ---

-To break a bad habit, focus and feel the habit
+Focus and feel it to break a bad habit

-To gain a good habit, make it easy, visible, and rewarding
+Make good habits easy, visible, and rewarding

+---

+A clear time and place helps

+Here and now